Laksh-D25/InternationalProgrammersDay/README.md

 2. **No Internet Access** will be provided.
 Online IDEs are strictly prohibited.
 3. Use any **offline IDE** of your preference for coding.
 4. Maintain the integrity of the code provided in the debugging round.
+5. Once you finish a problem, call a **volunteer** to validate your solution before proceeding to the next one.
-5. For any queries or issues, please contact the volunteers present at the venue.
+6. For any queries or issues, please contact the volunteers present at the venue.

 ---